Robocamp Study Results Published in the Journal of Clinical Neuroscience

 18 children and young adults participated in Robocamp.
 They ranged in ages from 10- to 26-years-old, and had surgery anywhere from one year to 17 years before camp.

-- one hour of inMotion ANKLE.
+- 1 hour of inMotion ANKLE (lower limb therapy)

 They also participated in fun activities including recreation therapy, adaptive yoga, virtual reality occupation therapy, occupational therapy targeting activities of daily living, and fun activities like arts and crafts.